katievlasic/10-team-profile-generator/README.md

 For your team of employess, each employee entered will display in a card format on the website.
 Critical information entered by the user in the CLI application will be displayed next to the employee's role (including the name entered).

 ![Team Example Preview](./src/previewTeam.jpg)

-Please access a walkthrough of using the CLI [here](https://drive.google.com/file/d/13GJdMFl2hhUEa0LqZFPJjaeXItlGgwxY/view).

 ## Tests